Guam Family Law Office's "Guam 7-Day Residency Divorces"

 What can I do during my stay on Guam?

 Lots!!!
 Guam is surrounded by water - east of the island is the Pacific Ocean and west is the Philippine Sea.
 Consequently, water activities are very popular.
 Again, try googling "Trip Advisor, Guam attractions" or "organized tours on Guam" to get an idea of what is available and at what cost.
 Guam is a scuba-diving mecca.
 This is a perfect place to get certified if this is something you've considered.
 Google "scuba diving lessons on Guam" to explore this option.
+Parker and Kim Van Hecke are certified scuba instructors and would love to assist those who want to get scuba certified.
+You can reach them at 1-671-488-5420.

 What is the weather like on Guam?

 Guam is a tropical island.
 The normal daily temperature fluctuation is between 78 to 88 degrees Fahrenheit.
 Our two main "seasons" are "wet season" (from about June through November) and "dry season" (from about December to May).
 However, it can rain any time of the year.
 Unless there is a major storm brewing, rain showers tend to be relatively brief.
 Guam sits in the "typhoon belt".
 Although typhoons can form at any time, the usual typhoon season is from August through October.
-These also happen to be the most rainiest and most humid months.
+These also happen to be the rainiest and most humid months.

 What if I have other questions?